A guide to set up an ideal homoeopathy clinic

 Doctor’s chamber should have a comfortable and neat table, with doctor’s chair on one side and 2 chairs on the other side for the attendants and a stool for the patient.
 Essential instruments such as stethoscope, sphygmomanometer, tongue depressor, thermometer, knee hammer, torchlight, inch tape, height measuring scale, weighing machine, BMI calculator, etc. should be kept handy.
 Instant glucometer, otoscope are other optional instruments.
 All the important books required for the reference have to be kept in a readily accessible manner.

-Dispensing area may have a rack with step-like fashion which would be helpful to pick, medicate and dispense medicines easily in case a homoeopath doesn’t have an assistant.
+The dispensing area may have a rack with step-like fashion which would be helpful to pick, medicate and dispense medicines easily in case a homoeopath doesn’t have an assistant.
 Different size of containers like ½, 1, 2 & 4 drams can be kept ready based on the need.
 Pills and lactose can be stored in big containers but for easy dispensing they can be filled up in small and handy jars.
 Butter papers can be cut to required sizes for ready use.

 Publicity – make a statement